vr-vipultiwari/ALL-about-apache-kafka/README.md

 ###  *️⃣ Broker :- Broker is nothing but kafka server

-###  *️⃣ Cluster :- Clusters are nothing but group of computers that are working togeather for a single purpose hence each kafka instance running on different compputer on the kafka cluster
+###  *️⃣ Cluster :- Clusters are nothing but group of computers that are working togeather for a single purpose hence each kafka instance running on different computer on the kafka cluster

 ## WHAT IS TOPIC IN KAFKA ❓